European and Global Geopark

 The AONB Staff Unit, supported by a Geopark Advisory Group, manages the North Pennines AONB's Geopark status.
 It reports progress to the European Geoparks Network Co-ordination Committee, and takes part in joint projects and funding bids with other Geoparks.

-Listen to the AONB Partnership's Geodiversity Officer, Elizabeth Pickett, talking to Planet Earth online about why the North Pennines European and Global Geopark is so special.
+Listen to the Dr Elizabeth Pickett, talking to Planet Earth online about why the North Pennines European and Global Geopark is so special.
 Click here to listen.

-Find out more about the European and Global Geopark status for the North Pennines by contacting Chris Woodley-Stewart (Director, AONB Partnership) or Dr Elizabeth Pickett (Geodiversity Officer) at the AONB Partnership Staff Unit on 01388 528801 (firstname.lastname@example.org or email@example.com).
+Find out more about the European and Global Geopark status for the North Pennines by contacting Chris Woodley-Stewart (Director, AONB Partnership) or Peter Samsom (Deputy Director) at the AONB Partnership Staff Unit on 01388 528801 (email@example.com or firstname.lastname@example.org).